Sekolah Menengah Kebangsaan Anderson

-Sekolah Menengah Kebangsaan Anderson or short name SMK Anderson or Anderson School Ipoh, is a Malaysian government secondary school located on Jalan Hospital.
+Anderson School Ipoh, is a Malaysian government secondary school located on Jalan Raja Ashman Shah (formerly Jalan Hospital).

-Sekolah Menengah Kebangsaan Anderson is located at Jalan Raja Ashman Shah, Ipoh, Perak.
-This school is an English school established during British occupation in Malaya.
-Anderson Ipoh School officially opened on 6 February 1909.
+It was established during the British occupation in Malaya on 6 February 1909.

-SMK Anderson had 813 students in the morning sessions and 176 students in the afternoon, bringing the total number of students to 989 as of 3 April 2018.
+Anderson School Ipoh had 813 students in the morning session and 176 students in the afternoon session, bringing the total number of students to 989 as of 3 April 2018.

 There were 46 male and 72 female teachers, bringing the total number of teachers to 118 as of 2018.

 History

-Sekolah Menengah Kebangsaan Anderson was officially opened on 6 February 1909.
-The name "Anderson" was taken after the British High Commissioner in Malaya at that time, (also the Governor of the Straits Settlements), Sir John Anderson.
-Anderson School was created to provide opportunities for Malay students who did not have the opportunity to enter the Kuala Kangsar Malay College.
-It also became an alternative for Malay parents who did not wish to send their sons to Anglo-Chinese School, a Christian institution.
+The name "Anderson" was taken after the British High Commissioner in Malaya at that time (also the Governor of the Straits Settlements), Sir John Anderson.
+Anderson School was created to provide opportunities for Malay students who did not have the opportunity to enter Malay College Kuala Kangsar.
+It also became an alternative for Malay parents who do not wish to send their sons to Anglo-Chinese School as well as St. Michael's Institution, which are the then two Christian-dominated English-medium schools in Ipoh.

 Lt.
-Col. J. H, Tyte, Senior Assistant at Victoria's Secondary School was appointed as the first Headmaster.
-He is assisted by Mr. E. C. Smith who is the Senior Assistant.
-The pioneer teacher consists of a trained teacher and five senior SMK Victoria students.
-The first school building was designed by local architects, namely Mr. C. H. La Brooy and located on Jalan Douglas.
-The building is now used as the Perak Religious Office (Pejabat Agama Perak).
+Col. J. H, Tyte, senior assistant of administration or first vice-principal at Victoria Institution was appointed as the first headmaster.
+He was assisted by Mr. E. C. Smith who became its inaugural Vice Principal for Administration.
+The school's early pioneer teachers consists of a trained teacher and five senior Victoria Institution students.
+The first school building was designed by local architects, namely Mr. C. H. Labrooy and was firstly located on Jalan Douglas.
+The old school building is now used as the Perak Islamic Affairs Religious Office (Pejabat Agama Perak).

-On 6 February 2009, SMK Anderson celebrated the 100th anniversary of the establishment of the Sekolah Menengah Kebangsaan Anderson (SMK) Anderson which was launched by the Sultan of Perak, Sultan Azlan Shah.
-Also on the move was the Raja Permaisuri Perak, Tuanku Bainun; Raja Dihirir Perak, Raja Raja Jaafar Raja Muda Musa; Raja Puan Muda Perak, Raja Nor Mahani Raja Shahar Shah and the 11th Menteri Besar Perak, Datuk Dr. Zambry Abd.
-Kadir.
+On 6 February 2009, SMK Anderson celebrated its centenary with the Sultan of Perak, Sultan Azlan Shah as the royal guest of honour.
+Also on the move was the Raja Permaisuri Perak, Tuanku Bainun; Raja Di-Hilir of Perak, Raja Jaafar Raja Muda Musa; Raja Puan Muda Perak, Raja Nor Mahani Raja Shahar Shah and the 11th Menteri Besar of Perak, Datuk Dr. Zambry Abdul Kadir.

 Sekolah Menengah Kebangsaan Anderson (SMK) Anderson celebrated the 100th anniversary of the annual sports event through the Karnival Sukan 100-tahun on 7 and 8 July 2018.
 The Kejohanan Olahraga Kali Ke-100 was held on 7 July 2018, the patron of which is DYTM Raja Jaafar Bin Raja Muda Musa and Dato' Seri Ahmad Faizal Azumu.
 The Fun Ride event involving 25 km cycling and Majils Makan Malam Amal were held the following day, 8 July 2018.